exoad/kira/README.md

 `June 28, 2025:`

 Currently the compiler and further language designs are not finished.
 The frontend is implemented in Kotlin with the backend currently chosen to either be LLVM or a fork of NekoVM.
-Additionally, I have also been considering generating raw x86 Assembly and using NASM to do the rest; however, we will where we go :).
+Additionally, I have also been considering generating raw x86 Assembly and using NASM to do the rest; however, we will see where this goes :).

 ## Code Snippets